 Once you have resolved all of those issues, you need to put them in writing.
 Attorneys call the written agreement by names such as "Property Settlement Agreement."

 Well, once you have met the specific criteria for one of the grounds for divorce mentioned below, you can file for divorce.
 Your divorce should proceed relatively smoothly from this point forward.
+Contact Attorney Michael S. Green today to schedule a free consultation.
+He has offices in both East Brunswick and Fort Lee, New Jersey.

 Any of the following grounds may be used for divorce in New Jersey: